 For this point, you can either focus on your personal expertise, or the service that your company provides.

 You provide a personal service and the customer will always be dealing directly with the person on the job, and also the person in charge.

-If this is the case, just make sure you don’t solely focus on “we are a one person company” – remember to leave yourself room for future growth!
+However if this is the case, just make sure you don’t solely focus on “we are a one person company” – remember to leave yourself room for future growth!

-What Benefits Do I Give My Clients?
+What Benefits Do You Give Clients?

 If you were a fast food restaurant, go a bit deeper than “our burgers taste great”.